prof-rossetti/intro-to-python/projects/shopping-cart/README.md

 The store owner says it would be "acceptable but not preferable" to manage the inventory of products via the application's source code, that it would be "better" to manage the inventory of products via a local CSV file stored on the checkout computer, and that it would be "ideal" to be able to manage the inventory of products via a centralized Google Sheet spreadsheet document.

 The store owner also says it would be "nice to have" a feature which prompts the checkout clerk or the customer to input the customer's email address in order to send them a receipt via email.
+And that it would be "ideal" to also save the customer's email addresses somewhere (if the customer consents to opt-in to the customer loyalty program).

 ## Instructions